sandervankasteel/laravel-extended-validation/docs/database/LessThanValue.md

 # LessThanValue
-## ` SandervanKasteel\LaravelExtendedValidation\Rules\Database\LessThenValue;`
+## ` SandervanKasteel\LaravelExtendedValidation\Rules\Database\LessThanValue;`

-A validation rule that checks if the POSTed value is less than a value found in the database.
+A validation rule that checks if the POSTed value is less than a value found in a database row.

 Please note, this validation fails when it can not find a record to compare against.